tshreeva/ToDo/README.md

 # ToDo
-This stores your todo list and mark s completed when finished
+This stores your todo list and marks completed when finished